kudohamu/watchcat/README.md

 now, you can specify only `commit`, `release` and `issue` for targets.

-you can use `gist`, `dropbox` and etc that be able to return content of file.
+you can use `gist`, `dropbox` and etc that be able to return content of file. or put file to local and specify `--conf=file://your/configuration/path`.

 ### --token (recommended)